iason9/N-Days-of-Algorithms/Day1/README.md

 - second step is Y * X
   - lets say this result is : Z
 - third step is Z * X
-  - lets say this result is : Z

 - And we continue until N times, you do see that we are using each time the previous result.